 Pumpkin Dump Cake is an easy-to-make, crowd-pleaser recipe that goes a long way (serves 9-12 people).
 It is a delicious twist on classic pumpkin pie that almost any age will like.
 It’s also a great make-ahead recipe.
 Perfect for holiday parties!

 “Oh, my!
 I just tried it and served it at our church community group and it was a hit!
 It’s a favorite for us too.
 Not only because it’s really tasty and pumpkiny, but it’s so easy!” – Ann

-I don’t despise pumpkin pie.
-I just would rather have about 15 other desserts before I would pick it.
-While this pumpkin dump cake does have pumpkin pie as a base, it is also is partnered with a crumbly, buttery crust that is invaded with toasted pecans.
-The saltiness from the pecans balance out the sweetness to make a perfect combination.
+- It’s delicious!
+While it does have a pumpkin pie as a base, it is also is partnered with a crumbly, buttery crust that is invaded with toasted pecans.
+The saltiness from the pecans balances out the sweetness to make a perfect combination.

-Start by combining your pumpkin, evaporated milk, sugar, seasonings.
+Start by combining your pumpkin, evaporated milk, sugar, and seasonings.
 Add in one egg at a time.
-Once all these ingredients are mixed, pour them into a prepared 9×13 baking dish.
+Once all these ingredients are mixed, pour them into a prepared 9×13-baking dish.

 Bake 40 minutes with a piece of foil loosely wrapped over it (to prevent pecans from burning).
 Remove the foil and bake 15 more minutes.

 Give it lots of time for the cake to cool before serving.
 Be sure to store it in the refrigerator.

 Top with Whipped Cream

 Now here is the key difference in an OK pumpkin dump cake and an amazing pumpkin dump cake: whipped cream.